mrbelowski/r3e_crewchief/README.md

 For version 1.8 I've added compound messages to assemble lap times and stuff.
 Doing this always sounds robotic and my attempt is no different...

+For version 1.9 there's a crude spotter (it doesn't now which side the overlapping car is on).
+This is enabled by default but it's still being tweaked.
+If it annoys or misleads it can be turned off in the Crewchief.exe.config - enable_spotter.

 Changes
 -------